akashnaren/cse15l-lab-reports/lab5.md

-I then also want to push my edits and in order to this, the keys that I used are `<Ctrlr>git<space>p<enter>`.
+I then wish to push my edits, and to do this, I pressed the keys `<Ctrlr>git<space>p<enter>`.

-All of the keys used have alowed git to push changes to the repository linked to my github account.
+With each key used, git was able to publish updates to the repository connected to my github account.